keiffster/program-y/src/utils/pattern_lister/README.txt

 Pattern Lister
 ==============
-Creates a single CSV file containingall AIML patterns from the files specified in the directory ( and sub directories )
+Creates a single CSV file containing all AIML patterns from the files specified in the directory ( and sub directories )

 Useful tool for debugging and seeing the spread of AIML categories across files.